AliNikkhah2001/digikala-apps-script/docs/DEVELOPMENT_GUIDE.md

 1. **Find the associated Google Sheet**:
    - The Apps Script is bound to a specific Google Sheet
-   - You can find the sheet by running: `clasp open --webapp` or `clasp open`
+   - You can find the sheet by running: `clasp open-web-app` or `clasp open-script`

 2. **Test your changes**:
    - Open the Google Sheet